fuzzylogicxx/fuzzylogic/posts/mar-2020-record-purchases-isolated-moments.md

 ## Various - Bubble Chamber (LP)

 I’d urge any fans of serious electro to get on this tout suite – you won’t be disappointed.
 It boasts a formidable line-up, featuring tracks by Gerald Donald, The Exaltics and Plant43 to name but three.
 The music comes from a variety of locations and eras; we get Montreal-based Iko’s 1983 track _Approach on Tokyo_ nestling alongside new music from Detroit.
 Kuldaboli from Reykjavík is a new name on me but offers up the pick of the bunch.
-Oh, and the vinyl also comes with a 56-page booklet containing unseen and unreleased Drexciyan art by Abdul Haqq… which is nice.
+Oh, and the vinyl also comes with a 56-page booklet containing previously unseen Drexciyan art by Abdul Haqq… which is nice.

 <b>Favourite Track:</b> Kuldaboli – Draumur inní heilann þinn